Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

-🤝 Contributing Guidelines
-365 Days of Web Development (ECWoC)

-Thank you for your interest in contributing to 365 Days of Web Development.
+🤝 Contributing to 365 Days of Web Development
+ECWoC 2025 | Official Contribution Guide

-This document explains how to contribute correctly, the required structure, and the rules for ECWoC participation.
+Welcome!
+This document explains how to contribute, what structure to follow, and mandatory rules for contributors participating through ECWoC 2025.

-🚨 Important Rule
+🚨 Important Notice

-Do NOT open a Pull Request directly.
+❗ Do NOT open a Pull Request directly.

-All contributors must follow the process below.
+All contributors must follow the defined workflow.
-PRs that skip any step will be closed without review.
+Pull Requests that do not follow this process will be closed without review.

-🔁 Contribution Flow (Mandatory)
+🔁 Contribution Workflow (Mandatory)

+All contributions must follow this exact order:

-Create an Issue (Project Proposal)
+📝 Create an Issue (Project Proposal)

-Wait for project allotment / approval
+⏳ Wait for approval / allotment

-Start working only after assignment
+🛠️ Start working after assignment

-Submit a Pull Request
+🚀 Submit a Pull Request

-🧾 Step 1: Create an Issue
+🧾 Step 1: Create an Issue (Project Proposal)

-Before writing any code, open a new Issue and include:
+Before writing any code, open a new Issue and clearly mention:

+Track:

+🎬 Animation

-Track: Animation or Product
+🏗️ Product

 Phase & Day number

 Project title

-Short project description
+Short description of what you plan to build

-Tech stack
+Tech stack you will use

-This helps:
+✅ Why this is required

-avoid duplicate work
+Prevents duplicate contributions

-maintain roadmap quality
+Helps maintain roadmap quality

-ensure fair ECWoC allotment
+Ensures fair project allotment (ECWoC rule)

-🛠 Step 2: Setup & Work (Terminal Commands)
+🛠️ Step 2: Local Setup (Terminal Commands)
 🔹 Fork & Clone the Repository
 git clone https://github.com/<your-username>/365-Days-of-Web-development.git
 cd 365-Days-of-Web-development